Dangote Cement denies N2,500/bag sales promo - Daily Trust

-The management of Dangote Cement Plc has denied reports, in some online platforms, that it has embarked on sales promotion and has further adjusted its prices.
+The management of Dangote Cement Plc. has denied reports, on some online platforms, that it has embarked on sales promotion and adjusted its prices.

 He added that the management has formally notified the law enforcement agents to track down, name, and shame the perpetrators of this devious and deceptive information.

-He urged Dangote’s Cement customers and other stakeholders to continue patronising the high-quality cement brand and be careful of scammers, who are bent on defrauding them of their funds.
+He urged Dangote Cement customers and other stakeholders to continue patronising the high-quality cement brand and be careful of scammers, who are bent on defrauding them of their funds.

 Daily Trust reports that BUA Group recently announced a reduction of ex-factory cement price to N3,500 per bag.

 The current ex-factory price is N4,650, while it is being sold at N5,000 in the market.
-However, there have been reported scarcity of the product in the market.
+However, there has been a reported scarcity of the product in the market.